Help us find the PFAS

 In takeaway products…

 - Targeted engagement with industry and policymakers.
-By showing PFAS use is widespread and identifying key sources in the UK, we can use this information to refine our asks of policy makers and industry.
+By showing PFAS use is widespread and identifying key sources in the UK, we used this information to refine our asks of policy makers and industry.

 - Data sharing.
-We openly share the data our supporters collect with interested stakeholders, be that monitoring bodies or supermarkets themselves, helping them to trace PFAS use in their own supply chains.
+We openly shared the data our supporters collect with interested stakeholders, be that monitoring bodies or supermarkets themselves, helping them to trace PFAS use in their own supply chains.

 - Preliminary evidence for further scientific research.
-Our data can be used by the wider research community to identify targeted samples for further, more detailed analysis.
+Our data was used by the wider research community to identify targeted samples for further, more detailed analysis.